Why do we teach Physical Education?

 Sports Clubs

-At St Silas Primary Academy, we organise and run, with our partners, who include the Children’s University, Blackburn Rovers Football Club, Wigan Warriors and Lancashire County Cricket Club, a wide variety of after school clubs, from multi-sports, to cricket, football, rugby and dance.
+At St Silas Primary Academy, we organise and run, with our partners, who include the Children’s University, Blackburn Rovers Football Club, Blackburn School Sports Assciation and Lancashire County Cricket Club, a wide variety of after school clubs, from multi-sports, to cricket, football, rugby and dance.
 Our school has taken part in many sport events, including competitions and tournaments.
 Furthermore, I am delighted to note, we have had success and are proud to have won in a number of these including cricket, dodgeball, football, netball, athletics meetings and multi-sports.